Monumento al Campesino

 Beside the monument is the Museo al Campesino.
 This consists of a restaurant, offering a variety of traditional Canarian dishes and a culture centre where handcraft workshops and educational activities celebrating local culture take place.

-So next time you drive past this iconic structure or are drinking a refreshing glass of Malvasia, take a little bit of time to think of the men and women who worked the fields and brought this difficult land to life.
+So next time you drive past this iconic structure or drinking a refreshing glass of Malvasia, take a little bit of time to think of the men and women who worked the fields and brought this difficult land to life.

 To taste and learn more about the wine culture here in Lanzarote, why not join us on one of our tours.
 Bookings can be made at Wine Tours Lanzarote